Oskwame/wireframing/README.md

 ---

+Real-World Scenario: Wireframing Prevents Usability Issues

+During the development of a mobile banking app, the design team created a series of low-fidelity wireframes to map out the user journey for transferring money between accounts.

+In the first wireframe version, the transfer confirmation button was placed at the top of the screen — far from the user’s thumb reach on most mobile devices.
+When shared during a team review session, developers and UX testers immediately noticed this could cause frustration for users performing one-handed operations.

+🔍 Identified Usability Issue

+The confirmation button placement was not ergonomic for one-hand use.

+The navigation between “Transfer” and “History” was confusing, causing navigation friction.

+🛠 How It Was Resolved

+The team revised the wireframe by moving the button to the bottom right corner, closer to the natural thumb zone, and simplified the navigation by using a tab-based design.
+After testing the updated wireframe, users found it easier and faster to complete transfers.

+💡 Impact on the Final Product

+Reduced user frustration and increased task completion speed.

+Saved development time by identifying the issue early — before coding began.

+Helped the team align on design goals and ensured a smoother handoff between design and development.

+🏁 Conclusion: The Role of Wireframing in User-Friendly Design

+Wireframing plays a crucial role in creating intuitive and user-friendly digital products.
+It allows teams to visualize functionality, test usability, and identify potential issues early, preventing costly changes later in development.

+By using tools like Figma, teams can quickly iterate on ideas, gather feedback, and ensure that both designers and developers share the same vision for the final product.

+In short, wireframing bridges creativity and functionality, ensuring the final design not only looks good but also works seamlessly for its users.

 ## 💡 Summary
 Wireframing is an essential first step in UI/UX design.
 It bridges the gap between ideas and actual development, ensuring that the final product is both user-centered and well-structured.